svaarala/duktape/doc/testcases.rst

   /* there can be multiple "expected" blocks (but only one metadata block) */ print("second test");

+The ``/*@include ... @*/`` line is replaced with another Ecmascript file which is automatically minified to a one-liner.
+This ensures that utilities can be included without changing line numbers in the testcase, which is important for tests checking for linenumbers in stack traces etc.  The utilities may be used both in strict and non-strict programs so they must be compatible with both (it's probably easiest to make helpers 'use strict' so they'll be strict in both cases).

 The metadata block and all metadata keys are optional.
 Boolean flags default to false if metadata block or the key is not present.
 Current